 What Happened Last Week

-We’ve got good fundamental drivers all week starting with the European session on Tuesday and finishing with the Canadian CPI data Friday.
+We’ve got a load of solid fundamental drivers this week starting with the European session on Wednesday.

 There’s no point getting involved at all, so please don’t waste your time in front of the screens waiting for something to happen!